rusili/AC-Android/lessons/control-structures/README.md

   // do something
 }
 ```
-An if statement needs a boolean condition to operate.
+An ```if``` statement needs a boolean condition to operate.
 If that expression
-evaluates to true, then the code within the if block will run.
+evaluates to ```true```, then the code within the if block will run.
 Otherwise, the code within the block is skipped, and the program will continue.

 ```java
 boolean alwaysTrue = true;